FergusDonnan/SPIRIT/README.md

 A variety of plots are generated including:

 *_Plot.pdf: Contains a simple plot of the best fit model and its constituent components.

 *_Psi.pdf: Shows the inferred 2D dust distribution.

 *H2 Rotation Plot.pdf: H2 rotational plot with the inferred H2 extinction value.

 *H2Smoothness.pdf:

 *Effective Ext Plot.pdf: The effective tau_9.8 as a function of wavelength for the differential extinction model.

 ### Fluxes
+Fluxes of the PAH features and emission lines are stored within the *Output.csv file.
+This file also containes equivalent widths and the continuum values at the corresponding wavelengths.

 ### Model Components

+### Ext.
+Corrections